Gageperrin/it-notes/aws/devops-professional.md

 CodeDeploy can also deploy to Lambda through all-at-once, canary, or linear deployments.
 Lambda only has the before allow, traffic, and after allow traffic hooks.

 ## CodePipeline

+CodePipeline offers continuous delivery of source, build, test, and deploy stages using AWS-native service or third-party services.
+Each pipeline stage can create its own artifact.